PDC Premier League Darts: Week 10 Betting and Odds Preview

 Our first game of the night in Liverpool sees Rob Cross take on Peter Wright.
 Form is very much on the side of Cross in this one and the 2018 PDC World Champion is available at 4/5 with 10Bet and Bethard.
 A victory for Peter Wright can be picked up at best odds of 5/2 with Unibet and SportingBet while the draw completes this one at a top price of 50/13 with SportPesa.

 James Wade against Daryl Gurney should also be close as both men are locked on 11 points in fourth and fifth place respectively.
-Wade leads the way in this one at best odds of 6/5 with 888Sport and RedZoneSports while Gurney is close behind at a top price of 17/10 with SportPesa.
+Wade leads the way in this one at best odds of 6/5 with RedZoneSports while Gurney is close behind at a top price of 17/10 with SportPesa.
 This time, Betway are quoting the best figures on the draw at 7/2.

 We finish off with a repeat of last year’s Premier League final.
 Michael Van Gerwen is setting his sights on a return to the top of the table while for Michael Smith, it’s a case of battling to come away from the foot of the league.
 MVG starts as favourite at short best odds of 3/8 with SportPesa.
 Victory for Smith is at 5/1 with Betway while the same bookmaker has the best figures on the draw at 11/2.